dragongoose/discordbot/README.md

 }

 ```
+After you all all of the information needed into config.json, you can run the bot by doing `node index` in the projects directory.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.